eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/wallet-provider/wallet-developers-workflow.md

 ## Trust and Security Implementation

-Your EUDI Wallet implementation must include the following trust and security mechanisms.
+Your EUDI Wallet implementation must include the following trust and security mechanisms:

 **Trust Relationships**